homecon/homecon/installation/installation.md

 # Installation
 Several installation scripts are created to simplify the installation process.
 When starting from a clean installation of Debian or Raspbian on a Raspberry Pi the full installation script can be used.
-When installing HomeCon on a machine which is allready used for webserving or other services some parts must be ommitted and some tweaking might be necessary.
+When installing HomeCon on a machine which is allready used for webserving or other services some parts must be ommitted and some tweaking might be necessary, check the installation scripts.

+First of all I must say that the power of a Raspberry pi is sufficient for using HomeCon, running a small webserver alongside of it and even setup a logitech media server (allthough the web interface will be slow).
+If you want more, for instance an OwnCloud service you'll need some more power but this comes at a cost!
+As the server will be on 24/7 365 days a year, it will use a lot of energy!
+For instance a modern desktop consumes around 40W when not working hard.
+This amounts to around 350kWh on a yearly basis, which in Belgium will cost you around €70.
+Furthermore the accompanying 100kg CO2 emissions (according to [The european Association for battery electric vehicels](http://ec.europa.eu/transport/themes/strategies/consultations/doc/2009_03_27_future_of_transport/20090408_eabev_%28scientific_study%29.pdf)) are perfectly avoidable.
+A Raspberry Pi uses only 5W, thus around €9 per year and 13kg CO2 emissions.
+Some laptops give a good compromise between power and electricity use.
+I tested some laptops which used around 20W, but older laptops usually perform worse.

+That aside, here are the installation instructions:

 ## Preparation of a fresh Raspberry Pi